22.11.2024

 Therefore, speaking about a person as the image of God, it would be more appropriate to use the terms “subject”, “elect”, or “candidate” employed by Catholic authors as clear and easily understandable.

-In the “Ecclesiastical Dictionary” by Rev. John Thein one can read that man is the subject (not the "matter") presented by the Church to God to receive the Primacy of Peter (my emphasis):
+In the “Ecclesiastical Dictionary” by Rev. John Thein you can read that man is the subject (not the "matter") presented by the Church to God to receive the Primacy of Peter (my emphasis):

 "…we must be careful not to confound the succession of the Roman Pontiffs in the episcopacy of Peter with the succession in the Primacy of Peter.
 The first is of ecclesiastical law, the second of divine law.
 Hence it follows, the choice of this or that person as bishop of Rome, depends on the Church, but the Church in placing this or that person in the See of Rome, does not communicate to him the Primacy; she cannot make this proceed from her bosom.
 She presents only to God a subject upon whom He bestows the Primacy of Peter, according to His promise."
 (Ecclesiastical Dictionary, by RE V. JOHN THEIN, p.
 399-400)